-- certificatePolicies - This extension is not set as critical. certificatePolicies:policyIdentifier is populated in accordance to Section 1.2 - cRLDistributionPoints b. - - This extension is not set as critical. and it contains the HTTP URL of the CA's CRL service. - authorityInformationAccess C. - This extension is not set as critical. and it contains the HTTP URL of the Issuing CA's OCSP responder (accessMethod = 1.3.6.1.5.5.7.48.1). - keyUsage d. - Populated based on certificate type described in Section 1.4.1 and set in accordance with RFC 5280 - extKeyUsage (required) - Populated based on certificate type described in Section 1.4.1 and set in accordance with RFC 5280
+- b. cRLDistributionPoints - This extension is not set as critical, and it contains the HTTP URL of the CA's CRL service. c. authorityInformationAccess - This extension is not set as critical, and it contains the HTTP URL of the Issuing CA's OCSP responder (accessMethod = 1.3.6.1.5.5.7.48.1). - d. keyUsage

+Populated based on certificate type described in Section 1.4.1 and set in accordance with RFC 5280